gorenje/backend/README.md

 And then deploy it:

-    for n in namespace configmap clusterrole clusterrolebinding service \
+    for n in namespace configmap secret clusterrole clusterrolebinding \
-             persistentvolumeclaim ; do
+             service persistentvolumeclaim ; do
       kubectl create -f stackpoint.${n}.yaml
     done